A World of Computers

 Instead of keeping dusty old computers at home or in the office please consider recycling them for component reuse.
 As you can see it is extremely beneficial to both the environment and community.

-Remember they can be dropped off at no cost or you can avail of a free community collection service while we are in your area.
-Recycle IT can also offer a cost-effective personal or business collection if you decide or just needs to reduce clutter or create space.
+Remember computers and similar items can be dropped off at no cost or you can avail of a free community collection service while we are in your area.
+Recycle IT can also offer a cost-effective personal or business collection if you decide to declutter or create space.

 Call our team on 01 4578321 or click here to email for further information.